 How to do manual testing?

 To perform manual testing on any software product, the tester should understand the requirements first.
 That includes how the software is expected to work.
-Tested needs to understand the document specifications and writing the test cases.
-And below are the steps to perform manual testing.
+Tested needs to understand the document specifications and write the test cases.
+And below are the steps performed by a software testing company.

 - Examine the required specifications from the software specification document.